falatfernando/falatfernando/README.md

 </div>

 ### Welcome to my profile! 👻
-Master's degree student and bioinformatician <a href = 'https://www5.usp.br/'>@Universidade de São Paulo</a>, Data Science and Analytics MBA and a Bioprocess and Biotechnology Engineer with a deep passion for bioinformatics.
+Master's degree student and bioinformatician @ <a href = 'https://www5.usp.br/'>USP</a>, Data Science and Analytics MBA and a Bioprocess and Biotechnology Engineer with a deep passion for bioinformatics.

 On a continuous learning journey to discover the secrets of genomics. 🧬

 ---